Walk from Standen to Kingscote Bluebell Railway

 As you approach you can see the original farm cottages and buildings dating from before the construction of the main house.
 This area known as Goose Green was part of the working farm and the Beale family allowed animals to graze here.
 It was part of the route taken by the cows on their way to and from milking which includes the path through the centre of the garden, called the farm track and the dairy buildings now house the café.
 Here you can picnic and have the opportunity to use our facilities, café and shop.

-Go through the gate and bear left to follow the path along the edge of a small wood, with a barbed wire fence to your left.
-Ignore the first stile and continue downhill.
-Go through the metal gate at the edge of the wood, turn left and follow the path downhill towards the reservoir.
-Go over a stile.
-At the next finger post turn right to follow the High Weald Landscape Trail.
-Continue along the right-hand edge of the field to a metal gate in the bottom corner.
-(3) (Note the position of this gate.
+Go through the Standen gate and bear left to follow the path along the edge of a field, with a barbed wire fence to your left.
+Go through the metal gate in front of you and keep walking ahead downhill through a sunken path.
+Continue ahead past the three point finger post next to the broken stile.
+At next fingerpost continue ahead to 2nd metal gate into field.
+Turn left in the field and walk downhill to edge of the reservoir to meet the High Weald Landscape Trail.
+Continue along the right hand edge of the field to a metal gate in the bottom corner.
+(Note the position of this gate.
 On your return, this is where you will turn left to head back up the hill towards Standen.)
-Here the High Weald Landscape Trail joins the Sussex Border Path.
-Go through a gate and turn right and continue along this path, with the reservoir and chain-link fence on your left until you meet a tarred lane.
-This is the old road which was submerged by the water, and blocked by a padlocked double iron gate.
-(4)

 High Weald Landscape Trail